CSCI-4830-002-2014/challenge-week-2/README.md

 ## Checkpoint 3 (5 points)

 Keep in mind my data dates and sizes of sets were not the same as theirs.
+Data issues fixed for the challenges, but search filtering language was still learned with broken data :)

 ![image](http://i.imgur.com/LAaA1Uw.png)

 ## Checkpoint 4 (5 points)